 Not sure what Catalan food is all about?
 Check out our video with the lovely Raquel as she explains some of our favorite classical dishes here in Barcelona.

 Miquel Hudin is, among other things, a writer living in Barcelona.
 Furthermore, one that takes his croissants very seriously.
 We can’t blame him, either, as it’s a well-known fact that many traditional Spanish bakeries use pork fat in their not-so-fluffy pastries.
-In his blog about Barcelona in one specific blog, he takes on the very necessary task of finding the best croissants!
-What’s more, now you don’t have to!

 One Day in Sofia